kpiwko/jira-miner/README.md

 If you rerun the query, it will rewrite all updated items.
 It might be a good idea to update the database since the last query to limit the amount of fetched data.
 You can do that via `--since` argument that accepts a timestamp.

 TIP: For very large queries, you might run out of memory.
-You can increase memory of node process such as following:
+You can increase memory of node process and reduce GC calls via following:
 ```
-node --max_old_space_size=4096 index.js populate
+node --max_old_space_size=4096 --nouse-idle-notification index.js populate
 ```

 ### Query the database